 Contents - Index

-If a third argument other than 0 is provided, it is used as a seed for the random number generator routines.
-The argument should be an integer.
-The random number generator will always return the same value if a constant value is provided for the seed, e.g.,
+b) If the parameter is greater than zero, it is used to generated a seed for the random number generator routines.
+In this case, the random number generator will always return the same value if a constant value is provided for the seed, e.g., Random(0,5,99)

 See also: RandG